Agnar22/Cartpole/README.md

 ```

 ## Motivation
-I created this project to get insight into the mathematics behind backpropagation in neural networks,
-as well as to learn how to implement it by only using matrix operations.
-Numpy is used for the matrix operations.

-To check if the neural network (both feed forward and backpropagation) was working, I tested it on the MNIST dataset (supplied by tensorflow).
+This project served several purposes.
+I wanted to try out the entry level RL problem from OpenAI gym, Cartpole, as well as learn how to implement the suggested solution.
+Being familiar with Q-learning also has other advantages due to the applicability of this algorithm in the RL world.

 ## Results
 <p align='center'>
 <img align='middle' width="40%" src="https://github.com/Agnar22/Cartpole/blob/master/training.gif">
 </p>
+The problem is easily solvable with q-learning, as demonstrated above.
+It needed about 3000 episodes to reach the final fitness where it __perfectly__ balances the pole in the middle of the screen.

 ## Other resources
 * In [this article](https://www.freecodecamp.org/news/diving-deeper-into-reinforcement-learning-with-q-learning-c18d0db58efe/ "Diving deeper into Reinforcement Learning with Q-Learning") from freecodecamp, Thomas Simonini explains Q-learning from scratch.